dtcenter/METplus/docs/Users_Guide/index.rst

 * Added support for python embedding to supply gridded input data to MET tools (PcpCombine, GridStat, PointStat (gridded data only), RegridDataPlane...
 * PcpCombine now supports custom user-defined commands to build atypical use case calls
 * Improved logging to help debugging by listing expected file path
-* CustomIngester wrapper added to allow python embedding for multiple data sources (in progress)
+* PyEmbedIngester wrapper added to allow python embedding for multiple data sources
 * Added support for month and year intervals for [INIT/VALID]_INCREMENT and LEAD_SEQ
 * Addition of contributor/developer guide as part of documentation
 * Documentation moved online using GitHub Pages and completely renamed, PDF option TBD.